Organic Hemp Certification

 Other regulations may be applicable to hemp and products made from hemp, but that is also true for many other products that are certified organic.
 Those regulations would be enforced by the appropriate authorities, not by organic certifiers.

 Crop production of hemp began to be certified in the USA after the passage of the 2014 Farm Bill.
-However, the USDA placed limits on that certification and issued an instruction stating that “For hemp produced in the United States, only industrial hemp, produced in accordance with the 2014 Farm Bill, as articulated in the Statement of Principles on Industrial Hemp issued on August 12, 2016 by USDA, may be certified as organic, if produced in accordance with USDA organic regulations.”
+However, the USDA placed limits on that certification and issued instructions to certifiers.
+That instruction was updated on November 26, 2019 to incorparate the changes resulting from the 2018 Farm Bill: “For hemp produced in the United States, only hemp produced in accordance with the U.S. Domestic Hemp Production Program and/or the 2014 Farm Bill may be certified as organic, if produced in accordance with USDA organic regulations.”

 Additional resources that may be useful to operations growing organic hemp: